Cholesterol is essential to health.

 Cholesterol is a waxy, fat-like substance that is produced in the liver and travels throughout the body.
 Food sources of cholesterol include eggs yolk, cheese, and meat.
 But too much cholesterol in the body will lead to heart disease and stroke.
 And here’s why.

 However, our body needs LDL to function, therefore it is not totally a ‘bad cholesterol’.
-Low-density lipoprotein is an important carrier of cholesterol to the cells, where it is used in for membrane structure or for hormones production.
-What we want is to keep LDL low and HDL high to maintain our body at good state.
-An LDL level of less than 100mg/dL and HDL level more than 60mg/dL is desirable for adults.
+Low-density lipoprotein is an important carrier of cholesterol to the cells, where it is used for membrane structure or for hormones production.
+What we want is to keep LDL low and HDL high to maintain our body a good state.
+An LDL level of less than 100mg/dL and HDL level of more than 60mg/dL is desirable for adults.

 Here are some of the ways to lower your cholesterol:

 Physical activity can actually help you in keeping HDL high and LDL low.
 A 150-minutes moderate-intensity exercise a week is enough to lower blood cholesterol and pressure.
 This includes brisk walking, jogging, and even gardening.

 Overweight tends to raise LDL and lower HDL.
 A weight loss of 1-2 pounds per week can help to improve your cholesterol numbers.

 Based on studies, smoking can lower your HDL levels.
 Smoking not just increase your risk for developing heart disease, but it can worsen your total health.

 Few changes in your diet can improve your heart’s health.
 You can start by including foods rich in omega-3 fatty acids such as salmon, mackerel, and nuts; increasing your intake of soluble fiber from oats, vegetables, and fruits; and eliminating the sources of trans-fat such as processed foods while choosing cooking oil of vegetables origin.